 The Fujifilm X-A5 lacks a viewfinder and doesn’t come with a MicroSD memory card.
 However, if you are looking for a landscape photography camera, it packs all the features you need.

-Fujifilm X-A5 mirrorless camera is perfect for landscape shots.
+Fujifilm X-A5 mirrorless camera is the best blogging camera for landscape photography.
 It is also the sleekest retro camera for selfie lovers.
-If this is your niche, you need to consider it as your best camera for your blogging needs.
+If photographing landscapes is your niche, you need to consider it as your best camera for your blogging needs.
 It will perfectly fit in one pocket of your carry-on bag.

 Not all bloggers can afford the nine best cameras that we have listed above.
 If you are a budding blogger who doesn’t want to spend a fortune on a camera, you can definitely use the camera on your phone to capture photos and record videos!

 Apterture is better than megapixels.
 Cameras with a wider aperture (lower f-stop numbers mean wider lenses) let in more light, which can help produce better shots in the dark.